Lesbian Dictionary English

-For masculine lesbians.
+- For masculine lesbians.

-For feminine lesbians.
+- For feminine lesbians.

-Masculine women who may be lesbians.
+- Masculine women who may be lesbians.

 As a noun its best known meaning is the name of the animal, but in general it is the male of some types of animals including elephant and elk, as well as a large, solidly built person.
 As an adjective its meaning is male, strong as a bull, etc. Given the above and the issue at hand, we think that its meaning is male, and belong to the set of insults to the masculine lesbians.+

-Bull-dyking woman, whose meaning could be “macho woman”, it is an expression which, with Bulldyker, disputes the podium to be the first form of appoint disparagingly the masculine lesbians, appearing in the black circles of Blues of the 20s in the United States.
+Bull-dyking woman, whose meaning could be “macho woman”, it is an expression which, with Bulldyker, disputes the podium to be the first form of name disparagingly the masculine lesbians, appearing in the black circles of Blues of the 20s in the United States.
 Surprisingly for the time, in the Blues abound references to love and sex between women (men too).
 Ma Rainey (1886-1939), known as the mother of the Blues, so said in his famous song “Prove It On Me”:

 “They say I do it, ain’t nobody caught me, sure got to prove it on me; went out last night with a crowd of my friends, they must’ve been women, ’cause I don’t like no men.”

 derogatory term for masculine lesbians, probably the oldest of all, appeared in the 20s in the black circles of the United States.
-Its meaning, following the etymology of the item Dyke, derived from the slang “dike” meaning “dress formally and elegant way”, could be “the woman who is dressed as a man”, expression that reminds us the German movement of the Kesser Vater or, as the term was derogatory, “woman making of male".
+Its meaning, following the etymology of the item Dyke, derived from the slang “dike” meaning “dress formally and elegant way”, could be “the woman who is dressed as a man”, expression that reminds us the German movement of the Kesser Vater or, as the term was derogatory, “woman making of male”.+

 word for male lesbians began to be used in this sense from 1940 and derived from a proper name, probably the alias of the outlaw Robert LeRoy Parker, Butch Cassidy, derived in turn from Butcher (bloodthirsty murderer, etc).
 The word Butch can be used to refer to both a woman with masculine appearance and attitude, as a man with attitude and appearance overly masculine.
 From the displacement of US troops to the United Kingdom during the Second World War, the term Butch was incorporated, along with others, to the Polari slang.+

 its literal translation is devouring carpets, where the carpet is the pubic hair, that is, the cunt.
 One of the few expressions that refer to a woman doing oral sex on another woman.